-Chapter 9 applies the algorithms from Chapter 8 to the problem of computing with modular forms.
-First we discuss decomposing spaces of modular forms using Dirichlet characters, then explain how to compute a basis of Hecke eigenforms for each subspace using several approaches.
+Chapter 9 applies the algorithms from Chapter 8 to computation with modular forms.
+First we discuss decomposing spaces of modular forms using Dirichlet characters, then discuss how to compute a basis of Hecke eigenforms for each subspace using several approaches.
 We also discuss congruences between modular forms and bounds needed to provably generate the Hecke algebra.